 The design and prototypes that entered the first exclusive collections od Design Center were first created towards the end of the 80s.

-They are home & office accessories that combine the passion for a design that enhances the expressive power of the materials with formal cleanliness, quality and high craftsmanship.
+They are home & office accessories that combine the passion for a design that enhances the expressive power of the materials with essential form, quality and high craftsmanship.

 The collections are created by Nino Basso designer, former art director of the Accessories and Jewellery Divisiona at the international brand Gucci in Florence, who